SHabimana1/docker-samples_example-voting-app/README.md

 example of the various types of pieces and languages you might see (queues, persistent data, etc), and how to deal with them in Docker at a basic level.

+# For task-1 (CI/CD and Version Control)
+For CI/CD, i use GitHub actions because it is tightly integrated with GitHub repositories and its easy to configure.
+The pipeline is triggered on push and pull request events to the main branch.
+It will perfoms basic checks such as installing dependencies and running a simple validation that will command to ensure the application code does not contain syntax errors

 # For task-2 (containerization):
 This application is fully containerized using Docker.
 Each service: vote, result, worker has its own Dockerfile.

 To ensure minimal image size and follow Docker best practices:
-- Slim base images are used: node:18-slim, postgre:15-alpine
+- Slim base images are used: node:18-slim, postgres:15-alpine
 - Multi-stage build are implemented for the .NET worker service to separate build-time & runtime dependencies
-- Package manager cacher are straight cleaned after installation to reduce image size
+- Package manager cache are straight cleaned after installation to reduce image size
 - Only required runtime files are included in the final images

 The application can be run locally using Docker Compose with a single command: